Skip to content

 • Cut 0.45 cm in case of growing chickens.

-• Cut the both upper and lower lips.
+• Cut both upper and lower lips.

 Chicks Caring

-If cages are used for housing of birds ensure proper cage space that is half of the recommended floor space on deep litter.
+If cages are used for the housing of birds ensure proper cage space that is half of the recommended floor space on deep litter.

 Feeding

 Use high-quality balanced feeds for layer farming.
-Different types of feeds are manufactured by reputed institutions or companies should be used.
+Different types of feeds manufactured by reputed institutions or companies should be used.

 • Starter feed (up to 8 weeks of age)